afif95/nodejs-natours/README.md

 # Deployed project
 https://abk-natours.onrender.com

-It may not work all the time as it was Deployed on a free tier
+It may not work all the time as it was deployed on a free tier

 # Branch Containing the project: main
 full project + 3 postman files and 4 mongodb collections are in this branch